jawcode/irtools/README.md

 ## Getting Started
 Linux Script
 Clone this repo or download the "irGather.sh" file.
 On first-run, the script will check for the directory structure:
-./irtools
+./reports

 If not found, the folder will be created.
 If tools to run from the script aren't found, the script will ask if you'd like to use a package manager to install those tools.
 Answering no will stop the script from running further.

-The Linux script can run without arguments, or the -hash argument will hash the compressed files within the ./irtools folder.
+The Linux script can run without arguments, or the -hash argument will show a hash of compressed files within the ./reports folder.

 ### Prerequisites
 ifconfig, route, resolvectl, netstat